Faeryn/Outward_LocalizationExtension/README.md

 /examplekey
 ```
 This will override the general localization entry `examplekey`.
-*Note: Currently this works reliably only for vanilla Outward entries.
+*Note: Currently this works reliably only for vanilla Outward entries, unless noted.
 Overriding other mods' entries may or may not work.*

 ### Localization of other mods
 It is possible to localize other SideLoader mods that do not use LocalizationExtension.
 Only **items** and **enchantments** can be localized this way,